fluffymonster/hassio-addons/WeeWX_sim/DOCS.md

 #### location

+### Option: 'Web' (required)

+#### HTML_ROOT
+Path for storing the HTML generated from reports.
 ### Option: 'RSYNC' (required)
-When enabled, will send the Seasons report generated to the configured path
+When enabled, will send the Seasons report generated to the configured path, appended to /share/

 #### enable